 When employee morale is running high, it can seem like there’s nothing your team can’t accomplish.
 Your workers are super-productive, they have a positive outlook, and their work quality is stellar.
 But when employee morale is low, work output and outcomes can suffer, and trying to motivate your team can feel like pushing boulders uphill.
 The importance of good employee morale is obvious to everyone in the workplace — and in some cases, to people on the outside looking in.
 That’s why managers need to take a read on their staff from time to time and find out how to boost morale at work if they see a decline in enthusiasm and job performance creeping into the workplace.

-First, you need to use your powers of observation and get some ideas about what may be contributing to low employee morale.
+The first step to increasing staff morale is using your powers of observation to get some ideas about what may be contributing to the problem of low employee morale.
 Don’t immediately assume the worst.
 Low morale in the workplace isn’t necessarily a byproduct of a lackluster or toxic office environment.
 Unexpected, dramatic change can also be a factor when there’s low morale at work, be it due to workplace-specific conditions or things occurring outside of work that nonetheless affect the overall attitude and demeanor of the workforce.
-Some of the external factors that can influence morale include personal responsibilities such as caring for family members, as well as logistical matters such as commuting.
+Some of the external factors that can influence employee morale include personal responsibilities such as caring for family members, as well as logistical matters such as commuting.
 Even among top employees, outside distractions can make it even harder to stay engaged in and upbeat about work.
 Let your employees know they can talk with you about any issues they may have, and, when the situation allows, consider offering accommodations such as scheduling flexibility or other perks that may lead to a morale boost for employees.
 Research for the Salary Guide From Robert Half found that in addition to flexible schedules, other popular perks include remote work options and wellness parks.
 For managers, bolstering employees’ confidence and mood can sometimes be a daunting task, especially if you are managing a remote team.
 However, it’s critical to meet the challenge of low employee morale, because it can cause top talent to leave at any time.
 Solutions to improving employee morale do not all have to arrive at once, and they don't have to be on the serious side.
 If you indentify the issue as something inherent in the workplace, consider fun ways to boost morale at work, such as a pizza party or adding a plant or two the office.
 Small steps like these likely won't change things overnight, but you may be surprised at the positive affect they can have.

 How do you know if employee morale is sliding?
 See the sections below for three telltale signs to watch for in your team members — along with some simple strategies for counteracting these issues.
 As the saying goes, an ounce of prevention is worth a pound of cure, so by having strategies to address team morale at the earliest signs of a decline, you’ll be in much better shape than if you had to start from scratch.